AdrienVannson/doreisa-internship/report/report.typ

 Each iteration of the analysis pipeline consists of the following steps:

   1. The MPI processes terminate one iteration of the simulation.
-The data is ready for analytics.
+The data, a `numpy` array corresponding to a chunk (ie part) of the full distributed array, is ready for analytics.
 It is made available to Doreisa using PDI, which serves as an interface between Doreisa and the simulation code.
-  2. The data produced by the simulation is placed in the Ray object store.
+  2. The chunk produced by the simulation is placed in the Ray object store.
 An `ObjectRef` is produced: this reference to the data is sent to a main actor running on the head node.
   3. The head actor collects the references of all the processes.
-Once it has received all of them, it builds a Dask array from them.
+Once it has received all of them, it builds a Dask array.
+Each chunk of the array is represented by the corresponding `ObjectRef`.
   4. The user script receives the Dask array.
 It can be used as a standard Dask array, to perform any kind of analysis.
 Performing operations on the Dask array produces a task graph.
   5. The task graph is passed to the Dask-on-Ray scheduler that is in charge of executing it.
 Each Dask task is converted to a Ray task, and scheduled by Ray.
-Ray takes into account data locality when scheduling tasks, so unnecessary data movements can be avoided.
+Ray takes into account data locality when scheduling tasks @ray-locality-aware-scheduling, so unnecessary data movements can be avoided.

+=== User API

+Doreisa offers a simple Python API, allowing the users to concisely define their analytics.

+@doreisa-api shows an example of an analytic code.
+In this example, the simulation produces two arrays at each iteration: `temperature` and `pressure`.
+The callback is called every iteration as soon as the data is available.
+It is given Dask arrays representing the data produced by the simulation.

+A sliding window mechanism allows keeping several versions of an array in memory.
+A _preprocessing callback_ can be defined to transform the chunks _in simulation_, before placing the data to Ray's distributed memory.

+#place(
+  auto,
+  scope: "parent",
+  float: true,
+  [
+    #figure(
+      [
+         ```python
+        def callback(temperature: list[da.Array], pressure: da.Array, *, timestep: int):
+            if len(temperature) == 2:
+                diff = temperature[1] - temperature[0]
+                print("Mean temperature difference:", diff.mean().compute())

+            print("Max pressure:", pressure.max().compute())

+        run_simulation(callback, [
+            ArrayDefinition("temperature", window_size=2),
+            ArrayDefinition("pressure", preprocessing_callback=lambda array: 10 * array),
+        ])
+        ```
+      ],
+      caption: [Doreisa user API],
+    ) <doreisa-api>
+  ],
+)

 === Performance evaluation

-This first solution has the drawback of being really centralized: the head actor needs to collect an `ObjectRef` for each chunk produced by the simulation.
-Plus, the number of tasks represented in the Dask task graph will be of the same order of magnitude as the number of chunks.
-The same node will be in charge of scheduling all these tasks, and retrieving their results.
+This first solution has the drawback of being centralized: the head actor needs to collect an `ObjectRef` for each chunk produced by the simulation.
+Plus, the number of tasks represented in the Dask task graph will be of the same order of magnitude as the number of chunks, and the same Python process has to schedule all of them.
+For big simulations running on hundreds of nodes, the head node has to process tens of thousands of references and tasks at each iteration.

-For big simulations running on hundreds of nodes, the head node would have to process tens of thousands of references and tasks at each iteration, which is too costly. @performance-naive-method demonstrates this.
-In this experiment, Doreisa is asked to compute the mean of a distributed array.
-The total number of chunks in this array is equal to the number of cores available in the cluster, so it is proportional to the number of nodes.
-With a well-parallelised system, one would expect the execution time to only slightly increase with the number of nodes (weak scaling).
-However, this is not the case here: the execution time is proportional to the number of nodes.
+Doreisa v1 is evaluated on Jean Zay.
+The same experiment is repeated several times, with a varying number of nodes.
+Each node is in charge of 40 chunks per iteration, so the total problem size grows linearly with the number of nodes (_weak scaling_: with a well-parallelized system, one would expect the execution time to remain constant or only slightly increase with the total number of nodes).
+The analytic consists of computing the mean of the distributed array.
+To avoid interfering with Doreisa, no actual MPI simulation is executed: the chunks of data are random numpy arrays.
+The size of the chunks is very small ($10 times 10$) to ensure that the cost of generating them and computing operations on them is negligible: the experiment aims at measuring the overhead of Doreisa (handling the task graph, scheduling the tasks, ...): if the analytic is too heavy, the actual computations will hide this overhead, which will only be noticed on large problem sizes.
+The same evaluation protocol will be used in the following sections, to ensure comparable results.

+@performance-naive-method shows the results obtained.
+The execution time is proportional to the number of nodes.
 In this situation, the centralized actor is clearly the bottleneck.
 More precisely, the analysis is composed of the following main parts:
   - Collecting the `ObjectRefs` produced by the workers.
   - Creating the Dask array as well as the task graph.
 For such small graphs, the time is negligible.
   - Executing the task graph using the Dask-on-Ray scheduler.
 Both the reference gathering and the task graph execution are time-consuming processes, with neither being negligible relative to the other.
-To achieve a high-performance system, it is essential to optimize both aspects.
+To further improve the performance, both need to be optimized.

 #figure(
     image("resources/exp-01.svg", width: 105%),